 Professor in the School of Business Administration, SAP University Alliance Coordinator and the Director for the Business Process Innovation Center of Excellence

 Dr. Antonucci, is a full professor in the School of Business at Widener University in Chester Pennsylvania U.S.A. where she is also the SAP university alliance coordinator and the Business Process Innovation Center of Excellence Director.
-Her teaching areas are primarily in Business Process Management, Process Analysis and design, and Enterprise Systems of which she has won several awards for innovation and excellence.
-She has received several grants and has published in numerous international journals and conferences in the area of business process management (BPM), information technology outsourcing, inter-organizational collaboration methods, and enterprise systems, and has been a frequent invited speaker to various international BPM industry events.
-Yvonne also serves on the North American SAP University Alliance Board and is one of the Philadelphia ABPMP (Association of Business Process Management Professionals) chapter founder, continuing her service as the board president.
+Her teaching areas are primarily in Business Process Management, Process Analysis and design, and Enterprise Systems.
+She has won several awards for innovation and excellence including the Fitz Dixon Award, the Lindback Award, and the 2010 International Award for Innovative Excellence in Teaching, Learning, and Technology.
+She has also received several grants and has published in numerous international journals and conferences in the area of business process management (BPM), information technology outsourcing, inter-organizational collaboration methods, and enterprise systems, and has been a frequent invited speaker to various international BPM industry events.
+Yvonne serves on the North American SAP University Alliance Board as well as the Philadelphia ABPMP (Association of Business Process Management Professionals) board.
 In addition she served on the National ABPMP Education Board where she helped develop BPM curriculum standards and contributed to the first release of the Common Body of Knowledge for BPM.
 Her current research projects include analysis of synergies between digitalization and BPM, analysis of BPM Skills, and the adoption of VPNs within SMB.
 Yvonne holds a Ph.D. in information sciences from Drexel University and a master’s degree in Management Science/Industrial Engineering from Lehigh University.

 Kerri C. Brannen, Ph.D.

 Associate Professor of Management in the School of Business Administration